rmrector/service.stinger.notification/README.md

 ### Adding tags

 To add these tags to new movies automatically, use a movie scraper that can set tags from The Movie Database.
-The Universal Movie Scraper can be configured with a setting.
+The Universal Movie Scraper and The Movie Database Python can be configured with a setting.

 If your existing movies don't already have these tags, you can avoid rescraping them with a handy once-off option in the add-on settings under "Advanced", "Grab stinger